 4. You can try different antennas… everything from stealth antennas your neighbors can’t spot, up through large tower installations.
 Antennas make the difference.
 You can have efficient antennas on your car so you can operate from the woods or beach.
 You can stick a series of telescoping fiberglass poles into the sand at the beach, string up an antenna and work the world.
 The opportunities are plentiful for joining a local club or two, meeting for breakfast or lunch or dinner with hams in the nearby area, or participate in contests… the largest of those is field-day the last full weekend in June.

-The top level of license is the Extra Class.
+The top level of license is the Extra Class license in the USA (also similar to the Advanced or Full licence in other parts of the world).
 Then you have all the priveleges on all the ham bands.
 On the lower end of the CW bands, there is extra territory.
 Also, on 15, 20, 40, and 75 meters, there are segments in the phone bands which are only allotted to Extra Class.

 Age is not a restriction for obtaining a license.
 Neither is gender, race, religion, political direction, or an infirmity of any kind.

 Below this paragraph, you will find 1) a link to what we suggest in the way of materials to study for the classes and to prepare for your exams, 2) a chart with our PCARS schedule of classes for 2021, and 3) a calendar for 2021.
 Then, as you continue to scroll down, past the testing dates and the pictures of the Zoom Technician Classes, you will find several helpful links.

 We have two testing teams for the FCC exams.
 They are the ARRL-VEC Team run by Judy Gardner, AA9GW, and the Laurel-VEC program run by the W4GAL Team.
 Both teams require registration in advance.
 The schedule for the coming year is as follows:

 January 9, 2021 - 12:00 Noon.
 Laurel-VEC - Suntree/Viera Library